ACL Tears and Reconstruction: What to Expect

 When to see a sports medicine specialist?

 A visit to a sports medicine doctor is recommended anytime a serious knee injury occurs.
-Your physician will then do a physical examination and may obtain x-rays.
+Your physician will perform a physical examination and may obtain x-rays.
 In most cases, the physical examination will confirm an ACL tear.
 Usually, an MRI will be ordered to verify the tear, and to see if there has been any other damage to the knee.
 A brace and/or crutches may be provided if the doctor is concerned about falling or further damage to any of the knee structures.

 Non-Surgical Treatment